Montpellier Legal Clinic

 The Quality Division

-> A division dedicated to quality.
+> A department dedicated to quality.

-> Individualized monitoring of each case.
+> Personalized follow-up for each case.

 > Three levels of control.